trufflesuite/trufflesuite.com/src/guides/ethereum-overview.md

 * Sharing of sensitive data, such as health care records
 * Scaling to handle higher read/write throughput, due to the smaller network size

 An example of a private enterprise blockchain is [Quorum](https://www.jpmorgan.com/country/US/EN/Quorum), originally written by J.P.
-Morgan. ([Read our blog post on using Truffle with Quorum.](/docs/truffle/distributed-ledger-support/working-with-quorum))
+Morgan. ([Read our documentation on using Truffle with Quorum.](/docs/truffle/distributed-ledger-support/working-with-quorum))

 ## Decentralized applications (dapps)